ggabriel96/OQUE-/README.md

-# OQUE- A Programming Language
+# The OQUE Programming Language

-OQUE is an interpreted programming language developed on top of Java for an university assignment
+OQUE is an interpreted programming language developed on top of Java for an university assignment.